-target Specifies the entry, attributes, or set of entries and attributes for which you want to control access.
+- target Specifies the entry, attributes, or set of entries and attributes for which you want to control access.
 The target can be a distinguished name, one or more attributes, or a single LDAP filter.
 The target is optional.
 When a target is not specified, the ACI applies to the entry on which it is defined and its subtree.
-For information about targets, see "ACI Targets" on page 46.

-version 3.0 A required string that identifies the ACI version.

-name A required string that identifies the ACI.
+For information about targets, see "ACI Targets" on page 46. - version 3.0 A required string that identifies the ACI version. - name A required string that identifies the ACI.
 Although there are no restrictions on the name, it is good practice to use unique, descriptive names for ACIs.
-Using unique names, will allow you to use Get Effective Rights to determine which permission States what rights you are allowing or denying.
-For information about permissions, see "ACI Permissions" on page 51.
+Using unique names, will allow you to use Get Effective Rights to determine which ACI is in force. - permission States what rights you are allowing or denying.
+For information about permissions, see "ACI Permissions" on page 51. - bindRules Specifies the credentials and bind parameters that a user has to provide to be granted access.
+Bind rules can also be based on user membership, group membership, or connection properties of the client.
+For information about bind rules, see "ACI Bind Rules" on page 54.